 Perfect Rome itineraries

 How long should you spend in Rome?
-Whether you have one, two, or three days, here's what to see and do in the time you have to spend in Rome, Italy.
+Whether you have one, two, three, or four days here's what to see and do in the time you have to spend in Rome, Italy.

 Then again, I'm not on your vacation schedule, and for all I know you have but a precious day or two to spend on the wonders of the Eternal City.